Terms and Conditions

 1. ID CARD

 Presentation of the University ID card may be required to access University services, such as meal plans, printing in the labs, library services, admission to events, and building access.
-Access to University facilities or cardholder's account(s) may be denied if your account is suspended by the University for administrative reasons, you deactivate your card, or if your card's magnetic stripe is damaged and will not scan.
+Access to University facilities or cardholder's account(s) may be denied if your account is suspended by the University for administrative reasons, you deactivate your card, or if your card is damaged in any way (ie: magnetic stripe will not scan, photo is not clear, prox chip does not work).
 Building access may be denied if the computer chip in your card malfunctions or your card is cracked or broken.
 Do not punch a hole in your ID card or you will compromise the wiring embedded in the card.

 The card is the property of Longwood University and is non-transferable.
 Only the cardholder may present the ID card for purchases and other privileges.
 ID cards will be confiscated if presented by someone other than the cardholder or if the card is involved in inappropriate or illegal use.
 Fraudulent use of the card will result in disciplinary action.
 If your card has been compromised and used fraudulently, contact the LancerCard Center immediately.